-HTTP Core functionality for processing HTTP requests and responses, managing the HTTP serve Access Access control based on IPs and CIDR ranges.
+HTTP Core functionality for processing HTTP requests and responses, managing the HTTP serv Access Access control based on IPs and CIDR ranges.
 ACME Automatic retrieval of SSL certificates using the ACME protocol.
 Addition Inserts a predefined snippet before or after the response body.
-API RESTful HTTP interface to obtain basic information about the web server and its statistic Auth Basic Basic HTTP authentication for access control based on the username and password.
+API RESTful HTTP interface to obtain basic information about the web server and its statisti Auth Basic Basic HTTP authentication for access control based on the username and password.
 Auth Request Authorization using a subrequest to an external HTTP service.
 AutoIndex Automatic directory listing without an index file.
 Browser (deprecated) Browser identification based on the User-Agent header.
 Charset Configuration and conversion of response encoding.
 DAV File management on the server using the WebDAV protocol.
 Empty GIF Serves a one-pixel transparent GIF.
 FastCGI Proxying requests to a FastCGI server.
 FLV Pseudo-streaming of Flash Video (FLV) files.
 Geo Conversion of IP addresses into predefined variable values.
 GeoIP Retrieves IP address data using geolocation by MaxMind GeoIP databases. gRPC Proxying requests to a gRPC server.
-GunZIP Decompression of compressed GZip responses for modification or in cases where the client GZip Compression of responses using the GZip method to save traffic. $GZip\ Static$ Serves static files pre-compressed using the GZip method.
+GunZIP Decompression of compressed GZip responses for modification or in cases where the client GZip Compression of responses using the GZip method to save traffic.
+GZip Static Serves static files pre-compressed using the GZip method.
 Headers Modification of response header fields.
 HTTP2 Handles requests using the HTTP/2 protocol.
 HTTP3 Handles requests using the HTTP/3 protocol.
 Image Filter Image transformation.
 Index Configuration of index files that serve requests with a trailing slash (/).
-JS Handlers to extend functionality by implementing additional logic in njs, a subset of the Ja Limit Conn Limiting the number of concurrent requests (active connections) to protect against overloa Limit Req Limiting the request rate to protect against overload and password guessing.
+JS Handlers to extend functionality by implementing additional logic in njs, a subset of the J Limit Conn Limiting the number of concurrent requests (active connections) to protect against overloa Limit Req Limiting the request rate to protect against overload and password guessing.
 Log Configuration of request logs to track resource access for monitoring and analysis.
 Map Converts variables based on predefined key-value pairs.
 Memcached Retrieval of responses from a Memcached server.
 Mirror Mirroring requests to other servers.
 MP4 Pseudo-streaming of MP4 files.
-D 1 TT 11 1.6

-Handlers to extend functionality by implementing additional logic in the Perl language.

-Server metrics in a Prometheus-compatible format for monitoring and statistics collection.
+Perl Handlers to extend functionality by implementing additional logic in the Perl language.
+Prometheus Server metrics in a Prometheus-compatible format for monitoring and statistics collection.
+Proxy Reverse proxying requests to other HTTP servers.
+Treverse proxying requests to other first servers.
+Random Index Random Index RealIP Random selection of an index file for requests with a trailing slash (/).
+Client address and port identification when running behind another proxy server.